What makes a movie controversial?

 Starring: Ben Affleck, Matt Damon, Linda Fiorentino

 Controversy embroiled this writer/director’s comic fantasy because the Catholic Church considered it an insult.
 The movie shows two fallen angels, Loki and Bartleby, discover a way to get back to heaven through a loophole in the Catholic dogma.

-Many could not digest the transformation God went through in this movie, from the patriarchal God to a more playful and feminine God.
+For many, the transformation God went through in this movie was particularly hard to digest – a change from the patriarchal God to a more playful and feminine God.
 The filmmakers received more than 300,000 instances of hate mail and death threats.

 Stigmata (1999) – Rupert Wainwright